Hatheli (TV series)

 Hatheli (ہتھیلی; lit:Palm), is a Pakistani television drama serial that was first aired on 27 September 2016.
-It aired every Monday and Tuesday at 9:10 replacing Khwab Saraye.
+It aired every Monday and Tuesday at 9:10, replacing Khwab Saraye.
 Eshal Fayyaz made her second appearance on Hum TV after Abro, opposite Azfar Rehman.
 After airing 8 episodes, the slot of Hatheli moved to Wednesday and Thursday at 9:10 pm, giving way to Kuch Na Kaho and replacing Deewana from 3 November 2016.

 Plot

-Hatheli revolves around Zaib, a young girl who falls in love with Irfan and marries him as per her own choice, although her brother and sister-in-law are against this decision.
-In a fit of anger, just a few days after their marriage, Irfan verbally divorces Zaib when he finds out that she attempts to find out about his past (his sister Mona had married a Christian and ran away from home).
+Hatheli revolves around Zaib, a young girl who falls in love with Irfan and marries him, against the advice of her brother and sister-in-law.
+In a fit of anger, just a few days after their marriage, Irfan divorces Zaib when he finds out that she has attempted to find out about his past (his sister Mona had married a Christian and run away from home).
 Zaib marries Salman for Nikah halala in order to be able to marry Irfan again.
 Salman refuses to divorce Zaib.
-On the other hand, Samia who likes Irfan cunningly marries him.
-Samia becomes pregnant and Irfan still refuses to accept her.
+On the other hand, Samia, who likes Irfan, cunningly marries him.
+Samia becomes pregnant, and Irfan still refuses to accept her.
+The plot starts from here as it explores the characters' relationships and the consequences of their decisions.